 Last year, the Estonian logistics solution and its affiliate GSMtasks, contacted Estonian universities.
 The company aimed to identify opportunities for beneficial long-term cooperation for both parties.

-The logistics institutes of TalTech and the Tallinn University of Technology showed great interest to jointly develop both the Estonian educational landscape and the economy.
+The logistics institutes of TalTech and the TTK University of Applied Sciences showed great interest to jointly develop both the Estonian educational landscape and the economy.

 The nature of universities and companies is changing